 Description The number of worker threads serving Salt API HTTP requests.
 A higher number can improve parallelism of Uyuni Server-initiated Salt operations, but will consume more memory.
 Tune when java.message_queue_thread_pool_size or org.quartz.threadPool.threadCount are changed.
 Starvation can occur when there are more Tomcat or Taskomatic threads making simultaneous Salt API calls than there are Salt API worker threads.
 Value default 100 Value recommendation 100-500, but should be higher than the sum of java.message_queue_thread_pool_size and org.quartz.threadPool.threadCount Location /etc/salt/master.d/susemanager.conf, in the rest_cherrypy section.
 Example thread_pool: 100 After changing Check worker_threads for adjustment.
-More information https://docs.saltstack.com/en/latest/ref/netapi/all/ salt.netapi.rest_cherrypy.html#performance-tuning worker\threads

-Description The number of salt-master worker threads that process commands and replies from minions and the Salt API.
-Increasing this value, assuming sufficient resources are available, allows Salt to process more data in parallel from minions without timing out, but will consume significantly more RAM (typically about 70 MiB per thread). ------------- ---
+More information https://docs.saltstack.com/en/latest/ref/netapi/all/ salt.netapi.rest_cherrypy.html#performance-tuning process more data in parallel from minions without timing out, but will consume significantly more RAM (typically about 70 MiB per thread).
+Description timing out, but will consume significantly more --- ------------- ---